Akanimorex/core-dev-playground/markdown/core/DEPLOY_CONTRACT.md

 # 🌐 The HelloWorld Solidity contract

 - One of the most basic, non-trivial, types of smart contract is a **Hello World contract**.
-Create a file `HelloWorld.sol` under the contracts folder `./hello-world-dapp/contracts/HelloWorld.sol` and paste the below HelloWorld Contract
+Create a file named `HelloWorld.sol` inside the contracts folder of your project (i.e., `./hello-world-dapp/contracts/HelloWorld.sol`) and insert the following HelloWorld contract code.

 ```solidity
 // SPDX-License-Identifier: MIT